EMERGING MARKETS-Brazilian real, stocks lead gains among Latin American peers

 "While the extent to which Lula will be successful in pushing through major economic reform is not yet clear, there is widespread support from business and the broader public for addressing the festering fiscal mess."

-The Latin American currencies index .MILA00000CUS gained 1.2% on Tuesday and has risen 13.7% so far this year, outperforming the broader emerging market.
+Emerging market central banks, especially Brazil, had started tightening their monetary policies way ahead of their developed peers.
+Still, inflation continues to run ahead of their target expectations.

-Brazil's real BRL=, BRBY added 1.3% against a muted dollar, leading gains among Latin American currencies.
+S&P Global Ratings lowered its 2023 growth forecast for emerging economies, citing persistent pressures from the Russia-Ukraine conflict, a lingering COVID-19 pandemic and tight monetary policy conditions.

-Mexico's peso MXN= added 0.8% against the dollar, with stronger crude prices boosting the oil producer's currency.
-Colombia's peso COP= gained 0.5%.
+Mexico's peso MXN=and Colombia's peso COP= rose 0.4% and 0.5%, respectively, against the dollar, with stronger crude prices boosting the oil producer's currency.
+O/R

 The United States on Monday threatened legal action against Mexico's plan to ban imports of genetically modified corn in 2024, saying it would cause huge economic losses and significantly affect bilateral trade.